sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 ```

 The word may still remain eligible for quiet automatic recap through `recapDue`, but it no longer needs visible review.

+A cleanly resolved review word may still remain `recapDue` for later reinforcement, but it should not be immediately injected as the automatic recap word in the next normal session.
+Review fixes current difficulty; automatic recap provides later reinforcement.

 ### 13.3 Review session selection